← All posts

 The opening question

 Does the harness let the model return several tool calls in a single reply?
 If so, which tools may run in parallel and which must run one at a time?
-When they run in parallel the finishing order is nondeterministic — how do you guarantee every result stays matched to its own call?
+When they run in parallel the finishing order is nondeterministic.
+How do you guarantee every result stays matched to its own call?
 And if one tool fails, or the user interrupts mid-flight, what happens to the rest?

-That, more or less, is exactly the problem a harness faces when a model returns many tool calls in one turn.
+That, more or less, is the problem a harness faces when a model returns many tool calls in one turn.
 So let’s follow JollySammy through it, using the harness he’s rather proud of as the running example.

 First, the thing to be handled.
 A single assistant message can carry text and several tool calls at the same time: